gilbert/temp/README.md

 # Installation

-Sin is a (currently) private, accessible only with explicit authorization.
-The Sin CLI handles development, bundling, package management, and project generation.
+Sin is (currently) private, accessible only with explicit authorization.
+The Sin CLI handles development, bundling, package management, and project generation, this means you don't need to use alternative managers such as npm or pnpm, because sin comes with package management feature built-in.
 After installation, use the `sin` binary for all development tasks.

 ```bash
 source <(curl -fsSL install.sinjs.com)